 Alcohol in Islam

-Linguistically, khamr (خمر) Arabic for “wine”, is alcohol derived from grapes.
+Linguistically, khamr (خمر) the Arabic word for “wine”, is alcohol derived from grapes.
 This is what is prohibited by specific texts of the Quran (see 5:90).
 Therefore alcohol is categorically unlawful (haraam) and considered impure (najis).
 Consuming any amount is unlawful, even if it doesn’t create any drunken effects.
+This is opposite to Judaism which consecrates its Sabbath every Friday night using alcohol specifically made from grapes.

-The Prophet Muhammad of Islam said, “Intoxicants are from these two trees,” while pointing to grapevines and date-palms.
-Alcohol derived from dates or raisins is also prohibited, again regardless of the amount consumed, as explained on Islamic site Seekers Guidance.
+But when we go back to Islam, the Prophet Muhammad of Islam said, “Intoxicants are from these two trees,” while pointing to grapevines and date-palms.
+Alcohol derived from dates or raisins is also prohibited, again regardless of the amount consumed.

 Finally, “intoxicants and gambling” were called “abominations of Satan’s handiwork,” which warned people with self-consciousness to not turn away from God and forget about prayer, and Muslims were ordered to abstain (Quran, 5:90-91).